• Home

 Figueroa Mtn.
 Brewery

-Santa Barbara has a farmer's market almost every day of the week.
-On Tuesday from 3-7 the market is held on State Street just a couple block south of NCEAS.
-On Saturday mornings it is held just off State street downtown from 8 - 12;30.
+• Santa Barbara has a farmer's market almost every day of the week.
+On Tuesday from 3-7pm the market is held on State Street just a couple block south of NCEAS.
+On Saturday mornings it is held Downtown on Carrillo Street from 8am to 1pm.
 Check locations and times here.

 Powered by Create your own unique website with customizable templates.